-If your Honda CBR 600RR is suffering from a spongy brake lever and poor stopping power even after you've bled the brakes, the problem could be the master cylinder.
+If your Honda motorcycle is suffering from a spongy brake lever and poor stopping power even after you've bled the brakes, the master cylinder could be what's causing the issue.

-When the piston seals in the master cylinder have worn and can no longer create sufficient pressure in the system, it's time to rebuild the master cylinder.
+When the piston seals in the master cylinder have worn and can no longer create enough pressure in the system, it's time to rebuild the master cylinder.
 Watch the video above and follow the steps below to rebuild the front master cylinder on a Honda CBR 600.

-Tools and Parts Needed - Honda CBR600 Front Master Cylinder Rebuild
+Tools and Parts - Honda CBR600 Front Master Cylinder Rebuild

 - Ratchet and extensions